 Away races did not pose any special challenges for the Spyder as regards maintenance, as Klesse reveals, “We just took small stuff.
 If an engine blew you had no chance of repairing it because it was such a complex unit.
 So, we would take a set of spark plugs, points and a coil, just normal maintenance parts.
 We did replace the clutch though because the Carrera motor had a special clutch.
 The wheel bearings for instance, we would take them off and repack them in the workshop, but this is the normal part of maintenance.”

 With thanks to the Fraser-Jones Museum for letting Porsche Road & Race use these images.
-Part II to follow in a few weeks…
+Click here to read Part II of this feature

 Written by: Glen Smale